 Henry A. Allen's private correspondence is housed at the Albert and Shirley Small Special Collections Library at the University of Virginia.
 For a brief biographical sketch on Allen see Mauriel Phillips Joslyn's Biographical Roster of the Immortal 600.
 And for an intriguing, though very skewed study of the prison experience of the Confederate officers who would later form the Immortal 600, check out Joslyn's Immortal Captives.

-The Rogue Historian is very pleased to offer a reading of the Civil War Letters of Henry A. Allen on iTunes and Stitcher.
+The Rogue Historian is very pleased to offer a reading of the Civil War Letters of Henry A. Allen on iTunes, Stitcher, and iHeartRADIO.
 Beginning February 20, 2018 listeners can tune in Monday through Friday and hear Allen's words - featuring authentic Civil War era music performed by Dusty Lee Elmer.
 Don't miss a single letter...be sure and subscribe!